 What Happens if I Am Married in Another State but Then Divorce in Texas?

 Families relocate across the country or from state to state for work, a change of scenery, different opportunities, and dozens of other reasons.
 If you follow your spouse to another state, but later decide you want to get divorced, do you have to go all the way back to the state you were married in to get a divorce?
 What if you get married out of state in a destination wedding or back in your hometown in another state?
-The Dallas divorce lawyers at The Queenan Law Firm discuss Texas’ jurisdiction rules for divorce.
+The Arlington, TX divorce lawyers at The Queenan Law Firm discuss Texas’ jurisdiction rules for divorce.

-Is a Marriage Valid Across State Lines?
+Is a Texas Marriage Valid Across State Lines?

 Almost everywhere in the United States, you are under the rule of two unique governments: the state government and the federal government.
-Every state is allowed to make their own rules, but federal rules remain law in every corner of the US.
+Every state is allowed to make its own rules, but federal rules remain law in every corner of the US.
 The federal government does not write the rules on marriage, meaning that each state may have different rules for marriage and divorce.

 Since marriage laws vary from state to state, it is sometimes necessary to get married in a different state if you want to have a valid marriage.
 For instance, in the landmark Supreme Court case Loving v.
 Virginia, the Lovings were married in a D.C. because Virginia did not allow white and black citizens to marry each other in 1958.
 Similarly, when same-sex marriage was illegal in some states, people would move to other states to get married.
 Laws still vary from state-to-state, especially regarding whether common law marriage is legal (marriage without an officiant or witnesses), whether cousins can marry, and the conditions under which people under 18 years old can marry.